Web Application Attacks

-If a web application is going to be making a query based on user input, then you need to make sure that input can’t be used to manipulate the software answering the query.
+If a web application is going to be making a query based on user input, then we need to make sure that input can’t be used to manipulate the software answering the query.
 One way to do this is with input sanitization, where queries are checked to make sure they don’t contain control characters used to trick the software, but it’s better to structure queries in ways that inherently resist injection, like SQL’s parameterized queries.

 The structure of a website can correspond to the structure of a filesystem on the server the website is running on.
-Directory Traversal is when an attacker is able to explore parts of the filesystem they shouldn’t.
+Directory traversal is when an attacker is able to explore parts of the filesystem they shouldn’t.
 This is generally accomplished using

 .., which translates to “the folder above this one” in file paths.
 The simplest way to do this is to just put two periods